Amniotic fluid embolism is a rare, life threatening, and often fatal complication of pregnancy.

 - Having preeclampsia (high blood pressure with excess protein in the urine after 20 weeks of pregnancy)

-- Placenta previa (covering the cervix) or placenta abruption (coming away from the uterus wall before birth).
+- Placenta previa (placenta covering the cervix) or placental abruption (placenta coming away from the uterus wall before birth).

 - Having an operative birth, including c-section, forceps or vacuum birth